rebelsky/csc207c/_eboards/eboard17.md

 ### New MP

 * Borrowed from elsewhere and then updated.
-* We'll look at it.
+* We'll look at it together.

 ### Upcoming work